intentor/llm-workbench/README.md

 1. The buttons in the screen are not always disabled during operations.
 Please be aware that clicking on different buttons during actions may lead to unintended consequences.
 2. Complex Excel/.xlsx files may not be loadable due to format incompatibility with `openpyxl`.
+3. During replay, the scrolling may not be automatic.